Telematics Guides | Mileage Allowance for Self-Employed

 • You’re a self-employed painter and you keep your tools in a garage, instead of your home.
 You cannot claim mileage for trips between your home and the garage.
 But you can claim all the mileage for trips to your customers.

-iCompario tip
+iCompario tip:

 If you’ve already claimed capital allowances for a vehicle or included it as an expense when you worked out your business profits, then you cannot claim simplified expenses for that vehicle.
 Once you use the flat rates for a vehicle, you must continue to do so as long as you use that vehicle for your business.

-How to claim self-employed mileage allowance?
+How to claim mileage allowance if you’re

-Some self-employed simply estimate their business mileage and claim a percentage of their vehicle’s total annual mileage.
+Some self-employed workers simply estimate their business mileage and claim a percentage of their vehicle’s total annual mileage.
 You’d still have to show that those miles were driven for business purposes, if need be.

 On the other hand, it can be annoying to record every single business trip, especially if you make multiple trips a day.
 One option that can come in handy is tracking your vehicles using a fleet telematics system.
-You’re bound to find a solution for every budget and business size.

 How can telematics help self-employed people?

 Tracking your vehicle can save you lots of time and money.
-Here’s how:

 • Optimise your routes.
 If you’re a sole trader who drives a lot for business reasons, you can improve your routes to avoid getting stuck in traffic or to avoid clean air zones if you’re not keen on paying those charges.
 Route optimisation will also save you fuel.